-Currently, Maine Street is a vibrant pedestrian corridor lined with an abundance of commercial uses oriented towards Maine Street.
-However, there are occasional instances where properties prioritize vehicle access and parking lots are located along Maine Street frontages with buildings set farther back from the street.
+Maine Street is a vibrant pedestrian corridor lined with an abundance of commercial uses oriented towards Maine Street.

+However, there are occasional locations where properties prioritize vehicle access and parking lots are located along Maine Street frontages with buildings set farther back from the street.
 When this happens pedestrian walkability and active street engagement are negatively affected by various factors such as reduced visual interest, increased walking distances to building entrances, and disruption to the established rhythm of the street.
-To promote more walkable connections and support commercial-oriented, pedestrian-focused development, staff recommend an ordinance amendment that prohibits off-street parking within 30 feet of the edge of the public right-of-way along Maine Street.
-This requirement would apply in the GM6 to any development, change of use, or reconstruction of principal structure or parking area.
+While the GM6 zoning district includes a Build-to-Zone dimensional requirement (i.e. a required maximum building setback of 0-5 feet) on development to help improve this condition, future development could still incorporate accessory structured parking along the frontage, resulting in similar impacts to the pedestrian environment.
+To promote more walkable connections and support commercial-oriented, pedestrian-focused development, staff recommend an ordinance amendment that prohibits off-street parking within 20 feet of the edge of the public right-of-way along Maine Street.
+This requirement would apply in the GM6 to any development, or reconstruction of principal structure or redesign or substantial reconstruction of a parking area.
+Staff believe 20 feet is a reasonable depth to ensure future development supports pedestrian activity consistent with the character of the district.